groovybits/gaib/README.md

 **Project by Chris Kennedy**

 The Groovy AI Bot (GAIB) is a multilingual chatbot capable of understanding, speaking, and translating any language in both text and audio formats.
 It can adopt various AI bot modes or personalities, each tailored for specific tasks.
 GAIB also features an Anime generation theme that crafts stories based on data from PDFs stored in the vector database.
-You can try it out [here](https://ai.groovy.org).
+You can try it out [here](https://gaib.groovy.org).

+Twitch stream of GAIB: [groovyaibot](https://twitch.tv/groovyaibot)

 ## Key Features